Skip to content

 This disruption often culminates in the manifestation of claw toes as the delicate balance of muscle and tendon tension is disturbed, causing the toes to curl and dig into the sole of the foot.

-Another less common but significant contributor to claw toes is the presence of spinal cord tumors.
+Another less common but significant contributor to claw toes is the presence of spinal cord injuries due to tumors or other degenerative diseases.

 Symptoms of Claw Toes